c3lang/c3-web/src/content/docs/Misc Advanced/library-packaging.md

 invoked when a library is used.
 This requires running the compiler at **full trust level** using the `--trust=full` option.

-## How to – automatically – export libraries
+## How to &mdash; automatically &mdash; export libraries

-*This is not implemented yet, docs will materialize once it is finished*
+*This feature is not implemented yet.
+The documentation for this feature will materialize once it is finished.*